UltraZizik/slackbot/README.md

 ```
 /zizik-ping
 ```
-Get real-time latency measurements to ensure your bot is running smoothly.
+Get your latency so you know how fast your bot communicates or if there are any problems.

 **Response:**
 ```